Most common roofing options for a new build are:

 One of the most frustrating details of completing a new house is finding all the leaks from the first rains.
 Each storm brings different directional water, and it takes a while to cover all the angles.

 Generally, specialists are the way to go, especially with flat roofs.
 Torch on rubber (Derbigum) is generally the industry standard, but still not always fool proof if the plastered screed is not done correctly underneath.
+You can also add waterproofing agent to the concrete.

 Insist on supervision and guarantees.
 Yearly maintenance is required for these guarantees though, so you will have extra costs each year.
 Also see Painting and Sealing.